denten-books/plain-text/4-screen.md

 but higher-order cultural and even ethical categories.
 Beneath the technical conversations about the advantages of discrete or continuous electrical signal lay a philosophic concern with the fundamental makeup of the universe itself.
-For Henri Bergson, the "real whole of the universe" constituted an "indivisible continuity" [@bergson_creative_1944, 36].
+For Henri Bergson, the "real whole...of the universe" constituted an "indivisible continuity" [@bergson_creative_1944, 36].
 Science, technology, and other "artificial systems" in his thought imposed discrete "partial views" on the whole.[^ln3-bergsonism] The partial views, for Bergson, resembled the operation of the cinematograph, which divides continuous motion into distinct frames.
 By running the frames through the projecting apparatus, the telegraph reconstituted "the individuality of each particular movement."
-"Such is the contrivance of the cinematograph," Bergson wrote, "and such is also that of our knowledge. [@bergson_creative_1944, 332]" In this way, the intellect continually separated the undifferentiated reality into discrete states of time and space [@bergson_creative_1944, 167-182; @russell_philosophy_1914, 4].
+"Such is the contrivance of the cinematograph," Bergson wrote.
+"And such is also that of our knowledge" [@bergson_creative_1944, 332].
+In this way, the intellect continually separated the undifferentiated reality into discrete states of time and space [@bergson_creative_1944, 167-182; @russell_philosophy_1914, 4].
 But these states were virtually, not actually, discrete.
 The evolution of life proceeded, according to Bergson, "rather like a shell" which "bursts into fragments," which are themselves again shells [@bergson_creative_1944, 109].